codedazur/toolkit/README.md

 # code d'azur Toolkit

-This repository contains a collection of all kinds of NPM packages intended to support web development projects.
+This repository is a collection of all kinds of NPM packages that support web development projects.

 In addition, it contains a storybook and a website to showcase these packages.